UMNDuluthRobotics/northernpike/ui/README.md

 ## Development server

 At this point developing the Client UI using the `aiohttp` based server is recommended.
-Use `ng build --watch` to compile the project and watch for changes.
+Use `ng build --watch` in the `src` directory to compile the project and watch for changes.
 The Python server serves the files generated in `northernpike\ui\dist`.

+If `ng build --watch` gives you an error, try running `npm install -g @angular/cli@latest`.

 ## Code scaffolding